SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/device-availability.md

 **SmartREST example**

 The static template 117 is provided to set the required availability for SmartREST connected devices.
-This template can be sent in a fire-and-forget approach during device startup because it doesn't override already existing required availability configuration.
+This template can be sent in a fire-and-forget approach during device startup because it doesn't override already existing required availability configuration:

 `117,15`